-To see the kingdom of God - and eventually to enter within it, said Jesus - one must be born again.25 Indeed, seeing the kingdom of God is a prerequisite for entering into it.26 Joseph Smith taught that even to see the kingdom of God, individuals "must have a change of heart,"27 "a portion of the Spirit" that would take "the vail from before their eyes,"28 as in the experience of Cornelius.29 Nicodemus at first resisted Jesus' invitation to "behold" with an "eye of faith" those things that are "within the veil."30
+To see the kingdom of God - and eventually to enter within it - said Jesus, one must be born again.
+14 Indeed, seeing the kingdom of God is a prerequisite for entering into it.
+15 Joseph Smith taught that even to see the kingdom of God, individuals "must have a change of heart" 16 that would take "the vail from before their eyes."
+17

-Firoozeh Navab: All Things Move from Darkness to Light31
+Firoozeh Navab: All Things Move from Darkness to Light18

 That said, Nicodemus' astonishment at Jesus' teaching was not an entirely negative thing, since, in later rabbinic literature, "marveling or wondering ... form[ed] an important part of the process of gaining knowledge."
 For example, it was said of Rabbi Akiba that "his learning began with wonder and culminated with a crown, a symbol of his power ... to bring hidden things to light."
-Thus, Jesus' words to Nicodemus that night, "Marvel not," should not be understood as a peremptory dismissal of his interlocutor's initial doubts, but rather as a spur to his further faith and inquiry, as also manifested in the Lord's later directive to the wondering Thomas: "be not faithless, but believing."
+Thus, Jesus' words to Nicodemus that night, "Marvel not," should not be understood as a peremptory dismissal of his interlocutor's initial doubts, but rather as a spur to his further faith and inquiry.

 Up to that moment, however, Nicodemus had had no such change of heart.
 His eyes were still veiled.
 As a test of Nicodemus' powers of spiritual perception, the Lord used a double entendre - or double meaning - in His discussion on the subject of being "born again."
-The Greek word anōthen and the corresponding Aramaic/Syriac expressions bar derish (bar derish) and men derish (men derish) can mean both "again" - a second time - and also "from above" - literally denoting, "from the head."
-Each time Jesus repeated the requirement for those who would see and enter the kingdom of God to be "born from above" - in other words, "born of the Spirit" - Nicodemus heard only the most obvious, superficial meaning of Jesus' saying, namely, that one must be "born again" - or, in other words, "born of the flesh," mistakenly thinking that Jesus referred to one's coming forth a "second time" from the "mother's womb." womb."
-"39
+The Greek expression can mean both "born again" - a second time - and also "born from above."
+Each time Jesus repeated the requirement for those who would see and enter the kingdom of God to be "born from above" - in other words, "born of the Spirit" Nicodemus heard only the most obvious, superficial meaning of Jesus' saying, namely, that one must be "born again" - or, in other words, "born of the flesh," Mistakenly thinking that Jesus referred to one's coming forth a "second time" from the "mother's womb."
+Some still veiled.
+As a test of Nicodemus hearing of spiritual perception, the Lord used a double entendre - or double meaning of the supersisting again.